-The permanent fund is used to account for resources that are legally restricted to the extent that only earnings, and not principal may be used for purposes that support the City programs.
+The permanent funds are used to account for resources that are legally restricted to the extent that only earnings, and not principal may be used for purposes that support the City programs.

-The internal service funds are used to account for shared services and equipment usage provided to the City departments and funds on a cost reimbursement basis.
+The internal service fund is used to account for shared services and equipment usage provided to the City departments and funds on a cost reimbursement basis.